zac-garby/lsystems/README.md

 ---

-Also, hugo thanks to [Alex](https://github.com/theSecondBlueWizard) for checking over the code, making sure it runs on macOS ("it works on my machine" and all that), and writing the code for selecting L-systems upon running the code!
+Also, huge thanks to [Alex](https://github.com/theSecondBlueWizard) for checking over the code, making sure it runs on macOS ("it works on my machine" and all that), and writing the code for selecting L-systems upon running the code!

 If you have any trouble at all setting this up, feel free to email me, contact me via [the details on my website](https://zacgarby.co.uk), or simply raise an issue on this repository and I'll help you out.